plone/documentation/docs/backend/control-panels.md

 ---
+myst:
   html_meta:
     "description": "How to add a Control Panel" "property=og:description": "How to add a Control Panel" "property=og:title": "Control panels"
     "keywords": "Plone, Add, Control Panel"
 ---

 (backend-controlpanels-label)=